 The Student Spiritual Formation Team is a mix-gendered elective class open to Juniors and Seniors.
 The class will plan and lead the Gatherings (HS, MS, ES) for the entire school year, engage in outreach and service opportunities on and off campus, and learn practical lessons on discipleship.
 Students signing up for this class will be expected to have made a commitment to be a follower of Jesus, to have the capacity to work in a team setting, and to lead publicly after coaching from the instructor.
-This course serves as the Bible credit for juniors and seniors.
+Seniors who are on the Spiritual Formation Team as Juniors can take this course as their Senior Bible credit.